 |---|---|

-This means buyers and tenants will see a much clearer picture of your home's strengths and weaknesses.
-If you have invested in good insulation, that will show clearly in the Fabric Performance metric โ even if you still have a gas boiler.
+Under the proposed system, buyers and tenants would see a much clearer picture of your home's strengths and weaknesses.
+If you have invested in good insulation, that would show clearly in the Fabric Performance metric, even if you still have a gas boiler.
 For a full guide to the new EPC system, see our EPC Changes for Homeowners page.

 If You Have Gas or Oil Heating

-Properties with fossil fuel heating (gas, oil, LPG) cannot achieve a C rating on the new Heating System metric.
-This does not mean you have to change your heating system, but it may gradually influence property values as the market adjusts to the new EPC format.
+Under the proposed EPC reform, properties with fossil fuel heating (gas, oil, LPG) would not achieve a C rating on the Heating System metric.
+This does not mean you have to change your heating system, but it may gradually influence property values as the market adjusts to any new EPC format.

 Making Energy Improvements